longemen3000/ThermoState.jl/README.md

 ## Obtaining properties from a `ThermodynamicState` struct

-as said in the Basics section, you can query properties from the created `ThermodynamicState` struct. the way of obtaining those properties is by calling a property function.
+As said in the Basics section, you can query properties from the created `ThermodynamicState` struct. the way of obtaining those properties is by calling a property function.
 The interface proposed by this package is the following:

 ```julia
 prop = property(model::MyModel,state::ThermodynamicState,unit::Unitful.unit=[default],args...)

 ```
-dispatching on the model type, you can calculate properties from the specifications contained in `state`.
+Dispatching on the model type, you can calculate properties from the specifications contained in `state`.
 This package exports one single model: `FromState`, that doesn't calculate (almost) anything, just checks if the selected property is in the argument, and if it is, it returns its numerical (unit stripped) value.
 By default, the units of the number returned correspond to SI units, you can obtain a number with appropiate units by passing a corresponding `unit` argument. the `FromState` model, given a corresponding molecular weight `mw` argument, can calculate derived properties, for example: